 - For more information on Turkish Airlines’ flights and flexible travel policies, please click here.

-- WestJet is resuming some domestic and international flight routes starting this month.
-Services to Atlantic Canada and parts of Western Canada will be available, including international flights to Mexico, the Caribbean, and the UK.
+- WestJet has resumed flight services of some domestic and international flight routes.
+Services to Atlantic Canada and parts of Western Canada are available, including international flights to Mexico, the Caribbean, and the UK.

 - For the latest WestJet flight route information, visit their flight schedule page.